 Finally, replacing the expectation in \eqref{eq:grad_smoothed_obj} with a Monte Carlo average yields a practical estimator that can be \textit{implemented with a few lines of code on top of standard model inference}:

 The variance of the estimator increases with the dimension of $X$ (i.e., embedding dimension $d$ of the model) and decreases with $N$.
-A larger $\mu$ smoothes the objective more aggressively, while a smaller $\mu$ provides a sharper—but noisier—approximation.
-Thus, $\mu$ governs the bias—variance tradeoff: moderate values yield stable and effective updates in practice for test-time detoxification, whereas $\mu \to 0$ and $N \to \infty$ (hopefully) recover the true gradient direction of $\Phi$ (under plausible conditions as those discussed above).
+A larger $\mu$ smooths the objective more aggressively, while a smaller $\mu$ provides a sharper—but noisier—approximation.
+Thus, $\mu$ governs the bias-variance trade-off: moderate values yield stable and effective updates in practice for test-time detoxification, whereas $\mu \to 0$ and $N \to \infty$ (hopefully) recover the true gradient direction of $\Phi$ (under plausible conditions as those discussed above).